Anthony5234534/link-checker-app/README.md

 If you prefer not to use an API key for the AI verification step, you can use Copilot feature later.
 1.  **Select AI Provider:** You can choose any provider option in the app (e.g., DeepSeek) as a placeholder.
 2.  **API Key / Model / Base URL:** You can simply type dummy or placeholder values (e.g., `XXX`) just to pass the configuration validation.
-3.  **Bypass Web AI:** You will skip the automated web AI verification in Step 4 and instead perform the check directly inside your downloaded Excel file using Excel Copilot.
+3.  **Bypass Web AI:** You will skip the automated web AI verification in Step 4 and instead perform the check directly inside your downloaded Excel file using Copilot.

 ### Step 3: Scrape Web Content
 *   **Input Data:** By default, the app will use the extracted links Excel file generated in **Step 1**.